lbdiaz/lbdiaz.github.io/_teaching/2017-teaching-4.md

 location: "Buenos Aires, Argentina"
 ---

 Position obtained by open and competitive selection process.
-Period: 2017-03 to present
+Period: 2017-03 to 2024-07

 Courses
 ======